The Soonwaldsteig is the shortest trail I've walked in Germany, however, it is a little gem.

 I was torn between returning to the Montafon for day walks in the Rätikon or walking the Altmühltal Panoramaweg.

-Due to concerns that my calf wouldn't hold up to 9 days on the Panoramaweg, a seventh visit to the Montafon seemed inviting, so I made travel arrangements to return to the Montafonertal for alpine walking and landscape photography.
+Due to concerns that my short recovery period wouldn't hold up to 9 days on the Panoramaweg, a seventh visit to the Montafon seemed inviting, so I made travel arrangements to return to the Montafonertal for alpine walking and landscape photography.